hkirsman/lando_drupal_module_high_contrast/README.md

 Use one of the urls from "lando start" command.
 Username and password for the site are both "admin".

+# Xdebug

+When using Lando, you can easily enable/disable Xdebug by using these commands:
+ - lando xdebug-on
+ - lando xdebug-off

 # Coding standards

 We've added static code analyzer https://github.com/wunderio/code-quality tool